|

 Conclusions

-Meat-eating dinosaurs are described as "swallowing" their food whole (Ex.
+Meat-eating dragons are described as "swallowing" their food whole (Ex.
 7:12; Jer.
-51:34); while other dinosaurs are described as being herbivorous (Job 40:15).
-At least some types of dinosaurs were poisonous, though it's not entirely clear whether this refers to venom or to toxins in their meat (Deut.
+51:34); while others are described as being herbivorous (Job 40:15).
+At least some of these creatures seem to have been poisonous, though it's unclear whether this refers to venom or to toxins in their meat (Deut.
 32:33, Job 20:16).
-They may also have nursed their young, though this reading is disputed (Lam 4:3).
+At any rate, there is no mention anywhere of anyone eating these creatures.
+Some had the extraordinary ability to breath fire (Job 41:18-21).
+Others may have nursed their young, though this reading is uncertain (Lam 4:3).

-The question of the habitat of these creatures is one area in which the Bible can correct currently popular views about dinosaurs.
-Though dinosaurs are often represented as wandering freely across the land, the Bible portrays them as closely bound to bodies of water, especially the sea, from which they did not stray far (Job 7:12).
-This makes sense, especially for the larger varieties.
+The question of the habitat of these creatures is an area in which the Bible can best correct certain currently popular misconceptions about dinosaurs.
+Though dinosaurs are often represented in natural history museums and science specials as wandering freely across the land, the Bible portrays them as closely bound to bodies of water, especially the sea, from which they did not stray far (Job 7:12).* This makes sense, especially for the larger varieties.
 It can't have been very comfortable moving all that mass around on land.
 They were probably much more comfortable in the water, coming out only when necessary.
+This explains why a single Hebrew word, tannin, is used both for what we would consider dinosaurs (which we identify as land animals) and large marine reptiles (which we consider sea creatures).
+Both spent a considerable amount of time in the water.

-The strong association of the destruction of dinosaurs with the Flood may imply that many species of dinosaurs and other extinct reptiles did not survive the Flood or never fully recovered after the Flood.
-Though many have presented strong arguments as to how dinosaurs might have been included in the Ark of Noah, if the tanninim were primarily sea creatures, as depicted in the Bible, this may not have been necessary, since sea creatures were not included in the Ark.*
+The strong association of the destruction of dragons with the Flood of Noah implies that many species of dinosaurs and other extinct reptiles did not survive the Flood.
+Many Christian scholars have presented strong arguments to show that dinosaurs could have been included in the Ark of Noah.
+But if the tanninim were primarily aquatic, as described in the Bible (both what we identify as land and sea species), this would not have been necessary, since aquatic animals were not included in the Ark.*

 An